S2E/s2e/docs/src/Tutorials/PoV/pov.rst

 To generate a correct PoV, S2E looks at all branch conditions and looks for cases where the content of a receive buffer is compared with a symbolic value derived from the random number generator.
-Once it found such a comparison, it can easily generate the correct PoV code by mapping the symbolic value created in the receive call to the symbolic value written by the transmit function.
+Once it found such a comparison, it can generate the correct PoV code by mapping the symbolic value created in the receive call to the symbolic value written by the transmit function.

-A much harder case happens when the PoV needs to perform computations.
+A harder case happens when the PoV needs to perform computations.
 Consider the slightly modified above example:

 .. code-block:: c
     :number-lines: